ome/omero-documentation/troubleshooting.rst

 -  The first type includes **accounts on your machine**.
-There is one regular account (either your own or one you created specially for running OMERO, we'll call it "omero\_user" here); there is the user called a "root-level user" on the `Unix installation page <server/installation>`_ (which includes Mac OS X) and "administrator-level user" on the `Windows installation page <server/install-windows>`_; and there may be a special "postgres" user who controls the database server.
+There is one regular account (either your own or one you created specially for running OMERO, we'll call it "omero\_user" here); there is the user called a "root-level user" on the :ref:`Unix installation page <rst_installation>` (which includes Mac OS X) and "administrator-level user" on the :ref:`Windows installation page <rst_install-windows>`; and there may be a special "postgres" user who controls the database server.
 The regular "omero\_user" account runs the server, and owns the files uploaded to OMERO.
 This account must have permission to write to the /OMERO/